 …And it turns out, they were Out.

-I’d self-published before.
-This time, though, I was determined to publish as a professional.
+This time, I was determined to publish as a professional.
 I wanted everything that a regular publisher would contribute — top-notch editing, design, distribution — but without any of the timidity and the “do what we’ve always done” spirit that so often comes as part of the deal.

 I asked Seth Godin to introduce me to his editor, Catherine Oliver, and she quickly took me through three rounds of deeply helpful editing, first shaping the book, then applying finer grades of sandpaper to make it eloquent.